openstack-archive/solar/doc/source/resource.rst

 * puppet - first version of puppet handler (legacy, will be deprecated soon)
 * puppetv2 - second, improved version of puppet, supporting hiera integration
-* ansible_playbook - first version of ansible handler (legacy, will be deprecated soon)
+* ansible_playbook - handler that supports
+  more or less standard ansible playbooks
-* ansible_template - second generation of ansible implementation, includes
+* ansible_template - handler that first generates ansible playbook
-  transport support
+  using jinja template first (it's named ``ansible``)

 Handlers are pluggable, so you can write your own easily to extend functionality of Solar.
 Interesting examples might be Chef, SaltStack, CFEngine etc. Using handlers allows Solar to be quickly implemented in various environments and integrate with already used configuration management tools.

 .. _resource_input: